arborchurch/arbor-web/site/content/messages/a-better-way-forward/living-in-the-now.md

 youtube_id: 9rugUIYnGSE
 ---

 Jesus was never too busy for the people he encountered as he went about His ministry.
-Scott Hetherington shares three stories about Jesus' bringing hope and healing in during unplanned and unexpected encounters, and encourages us, too, to live in the now as we follow Him.
+Scott Hetherington shares three stories about Jesus bringing hope and healing in during unplanned and unexpected encounters, and encourages us, too, to live in the now as we follow Him.